MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 Using these, we can recombine the packet actually.

 click on data, follow tcp stream, on the show and save data as , select `RAW` and voila, recombined the packet and data.

+**HTTPS and TLS**

+HTTPS came in 2000 using encryption over TLS.

+Then in 2015, HTTP 2.0 came out and multiplexed req and res.

+in 2019, HTTP 3.0 came out started to use UDP transport.